manolodd/openlrae/README.md

 ```console
 RiskAnalysisResult[] resultSet = engine.analyse();
 ```
-You could also transform the result into a JSON String anlysis (there are other options).
-A ReportsFactory is created to help you with this task.
+You could also transform the result into a JSON String report (there are other options).
+There is a reports factory to help you with this task.
 ```console
 String JSONReport = ReportsFactory.getInstance().getReportAsBeautifiedJSONString(project, resultSet);
 ```